seek-oss/braid-design-system/.changeset/cuddly-radios-remain.md

   - TooltipRenderer
 ---

-Change `id` prop from required to optional, allowing simplified usage
+Change `id` prop from required to optional, allowing simplified usage.

+Remove the `uuid` dependency which was previously used to generate fallback IDs in Playroom.

 **EXAMPLE USAGE:**